 After breakfast we continue to Bosnia & Herzegovina.
 Our first stop is Jajce which used to be capital of medieval Bosnian state.
 We go and see is one of the World’s most beautiful waterfalls, famous Pliva Waterfalls.
 Next, we visit Jajce Citadel (Fortress), the Mithraic Temple, Medvjed Kula, the Tower of St. Luke, famous Catacombs – underground church and Mosque of Esma Sultanija.
 In the evening we drive to Sarajevo for an overnight.

 In the morning we explore the old streets of Sarajevo.
 Due to its long and rich history of religious and cultural variety, Sarajevo was sometimes called the “Jerusalem of Europe”.
 Visit of Bascarsija district where East meets West and drive in the suburbs to visit “Tunel of life” that saved the city during the siege in 1990s.
 In the evening we continue to Beograd for an overnight.

 We start the day with a tour of Belgrade.
-Visit old fortress- Kalemegdan, Knez Mihajlova street, the Cathedral and drive to one of largest churches in the world St. Sava, continue to Dedinje to visit tomb of Yugoslav president Tito.
-In the afternoon we visit another Serbian town, Novi Sad, renowned ‘cultural capital’ of Northern Serbia, melting pot of various ethnic groups and cultures.
-Enjoy the best views of Danube from Petrovaradin Fortress.
-In the evening we return to Belgrade for an overnight.
+Visit old fortress- Kalemegdan, Knez Mihajlova street, the Cathedral and drive to one of largest churches in the world St. Sava.
+Finish the day in Dedinje where we visit tomb of Yugoslav president Tito.
+Overnight in Belgrade.

 From Belgrade we continue to Skopje.
 Sightseeing of the old town with famous stone bridge, fort Kale and Railway clock.
 Overnight in Skopje.